All of the Brooks Sneakers Worth Trying, According to Editors and Podiatrists

 Many of their new technologies are also based on intensive research.
 (The brand says that it partners with researchers to study how the body moves before applying the learnings to its gear design and ultimately wear testing products with runners.)
 "Most recently, they have something called DNA AMP technology, which is featured in some of their brands, like the Levitate, Bedlam and Ricochet versions.
 Also, they have a lot of cushioning as well.
 So the cushioning combined with a lightweight shoe and the mechanics for a runner is really good combination."

 We asked the experts to share some of their most recommended shoes from the brand.
-Plus, we polled our team to get some of their favorites as well.
+Plus, we polled our team to get some editor favorites as well.
+See them all below.

 While it’s technically marketed as a running shoe, Lee says that it’s also a good walking shoe, as it’s light and flexible.